|Water Resources of New Hampshire and Vermont

 Data collection at multiple streamgages in the Lake Champlain Basin may be discontinued in the near future due to funding reductions.
 For a complete list of threatened streamgages, see our real-time water data page.
 Although historic data will remain accessible, no new data will be collected unless one or more new funding partners are found.
 USGS hydrologic investigations studying how water-quality conditions are changing in major tributaries to Lake Champlain, and the effectiveness of non-point source controls in the Englesby Brook watershed in Burlington VT, may also be discontinued.

-Users who are willing to contribute funding to continue operation of these streamgages and studies should contact Keith Robinson of the USGS New Hampshire-Vermont Water Science Center at (603-226-7807 or email@example.com).
+Users who are willing to contribute funding to continue operation of these streamgages and studies should contact Keith Robinson of the USGS New Hampshire-Vermont Office at (603-226-7807 or email@example.com).

 Archived News and Events (2010 and earlier)